Tucuman-Jive/Jive_Resources/README.md

 # Code
 Our back end is written in Java & Spring Boot utilizing an H2 environment for testing the application in development.

-Please see the back-end repository here: https://github.com/Tucuman-Jive/jive-springboot.git
+Please see the repository here: https://github.com/Tucuman-Jive/jive-springboot.git

 # Jive UI Wireframe
 <p align="center">